 To learn more about the Chart View, check this out.

 Automations are simple, customizable processes that you can create in just a few seconds.
 They can be push notifications of specific updates or automatic actions that are taken once an action item is complete.

 Here are some useful automations to boost your high-level board: "Every time period, notify someone"

 This automation can be used to send a notification to the person overseeing the entire project.
 This notification can serve as that individual’s reminder to check in on their team, to write a weekly report or anything else that requires a regular, recurring reminder.

 "When date has passed and status is something, notify someone"

 This automation allows the project manager to be notified whenever a due date has passed and the item is not complete.

 Adjust the date of an item to reflect the changes made in the date of its dependency item.

-As we’ve discussed here, high-level boards can really help to streamline your workflow.
+As we’ve discussed here, high-level boards can really help to streamline your workflow by providing an understanding of the big picture.
 We hope this guide has given you the tools you need to get started!